pktippa/learning/computer_science/programming_languages/clientJS/ReactJS/React_README.md

 React element is a real JavaScript object that you can store in a variable or pass around your program.

+JSX produces "React Elements"

+You can think of them as descriptions of what you want to see on the screen.

 # State

 React components can have `state` by setting `this.state` in the constructor, which should be considered private to the component